jburgy/jburgy.github.io/docs/_posts/2023-03-16-put-it-in-a-brandy-snifter.md

 [assembler for it](https://github.com/jburgy/blog/blob/master/TinyBasic/assembler.py).
 That assembler must recognize opcodes that are followed by an argument, like branches (`BR`, `BV`, `BN`, `BE`, `BC`), jumps (`JS` and `J`), loads (`LB` and `LN`), and `SX`.
 Most of them combine themselves with (the first byte of) their argument.
 In the case of loaders, the argument follows.
-The inner loop could looks something like this:
+The inner loop could look something like this:

 ```python
         if op is OpCode.SX: